Crowns and Bridges

 What kind of dental technology do you use?

-Dr. Stanford uses the highest quality dental materials and works with only the best dental laboratories in the Manchester, MO area to make sure that your crown is durable, functional, and an esthetically pleasing complement to your smile.
+Dr. Carron uses the highest quality dental materials and works with only the best dental laboratories in the Manchester, MO area to make sure that your crown is durable, functional, and an esthetically pleasing complement to your smile.

 If your tooth needs a crown, it’s important not to ignore or delay your treatment as it could result in an infection or further damage to your tooth.